 The most convenient, but not necessarily cheapest way to travel around Tokyo is to use a rechargeable PASMO or a JR Suica stored-value card.
 They can be used on all private and JR trains, subways and many buses in the wider Tokyo area.
 You need to tap the electronic sensor at the ticket barriers or on the bus, and the correct fare will be deducted.
 They can be recharged at vending machines and ticket offices.
 When purchasing either card, you have to spend a minimum of ¥2,000, ¥500 of which is a deposit that will be returned along with the remaining value when you cash in the card upon leaving Tokyo.
 Most vending machines are bilingual.

 Tokyo Subway Maps:

-Tokyo Metro and Toei Subway have released guidelines in regard to appropriate passenger conduct in stations and on trains and buses.
+Tokyo Metro and Toei Subway have released guidelines regarding appropriate passenger conduct in stations and on trains and buses.

 Courtesy Seats: Courtesy seats are available for the elderly, the disabled, expecting mothers, and persons accompanying an infant.
 They can be found at the end of each car.

 - Interactive Tokyo Rail & Subway Map